aaronicsubstances/bridge-arithmetic/README.md

 Early algebra proposal for adults depends on using formulas to perform arithmetic operations whenever possible.
 And these formulas depend on the perspective taken of the operands involved.
 Therefore the proposal requires making students aware that

-- numbers come in kinds or types, i.e. whole numbers, non-whole numbers.
+- numbers come in kinds or types, i.e. whole numbers, integers, non-whole numbers, non-integers.
 - numbers have parts or perspectives, i.e. sign, magnitude, numerator, denominator.
 - numbers can be presented in different formats, i.e. common fraction, mixed fraction, decimal expansion, standard form.